Liquid Information Flow Control: Introduction

-\custompar{Evaluation.} To demonstrate the practical promise of our approach, we implemented a prototype \toolname-to-Haskell compiler.
-We evaluated our implementation on a series of small but challenging micro-benchmarks, as well as three case studies: a conference manager, a health portal, and a student grade record system.
-The evaluation demonstrates that our solution supports expressive policies, reduces the burden placed on the programmer, and is able to generate all necessary patches for our benchmarks within a reasonable time (26 seconds for our largest case study).
-Importantly, the evaluation confirms that the patch synthesis time scales linearly with the size of the source code (more precisely, with the number of required leak patches), suggesting the feasibility of applying this technique to real-world code bases.
+\custompar{Evaluation.} We evaluated our prototype implementation of \toolname on a series of small, but representative micro-benchmarks, as well as three case studies: a conference manager, a health portal, and a student grade record system.
+For each of these programs, we write the code omitting all policy checks (\ie as if all the data were publicly visible), and ask \toolname to repair the code---and make it secure.
+Our evaluation demonstrates that our solution supports expressive policies and is able to generate all necessary patches for our benchmarks within a reasonable time (within a minute for each of our case studies).

+\custompar{Contributions.} In summary, we make the following contributions: \begin{enumerate} \item The \T{TIO} Monad: an encoding of static IFC into liquid types, that supports fully automatic verification of expressive policies. \item Leak repair: we combine novel leak localization with type-driven synthesis to generate best-effort patches for the leaks. \item Prototype implementation: we implement a prototype of \toolname and evaluate our system on several micro-benchmarks and case studies. \end{enumerate}